eworm-de/mkinitcpio-ykfde/README.md

 * The challenge is not updated.
 The file is accessible read only in initramfs, but we have no easy way to write it to persistant storage.
   So probably this is a design limitation...
-* It may be worth to have a challenge for every key, named with the serial number.